npm package discovery and stats viewer.

 8. Skills, hooks, MCP, and agents as runtime inputs

-Every OMK agent comes with MCP, skills, and hooks enabled by default.
-Every generated subagent — explorer, planner, coder, reviewer, qa, tester, researcher, security, integrator, aggregator, interviewer, ontology, vision-debugger, architect — inherits scoped MCP, skills, and hooks access when enabled by runtime scope.
+Every OMK generated agent carries MCP, skills, and hooks capability flags, but availability is scoped by runtime and harness policy.
+Every generated subagent — explorer, planner, router, coder, reviewer, qa, tester, researcher, security, integrator, aggregator, interviewer, ontology, vision-debugger, architect — inherits scoped MCP, skills, and hooks access when enabled by runtime scope.

 Parallel subagent orchestration: the root coordinator can summon parallel subagents with independent context lanes, each with their own MCP/skills/hooks scope.
 Workers do not share mutable context; they operate in isolated lanes until evidence is reviewed and merged.